 Our land, our lives, our rules.
 Some time not far from now, it was decided that adolescents were detrimental to a well-functioning society.
 Upon turning thirteen, teenagers were quarantined...
 See full summary »

 When the mother of his infant son unexpectedly passes away, struggling actor Mark grapples with fatherhood and his inability to grow up.
 And when he sparks with a single mother, he learns how his choices have real-life consequences.

 A bullied and demoralized gay student at an all-boys school uses a magical flower derived from Shakespeare's "A Midsummer Night's Dream' to turn many in his community gay, including a comely rugby player for himself.

 Invited to present his first feature film "My life with James Dean" in Normandy, the young director Géraud Champreux has no idea this film tour is about to change his life.
 From wild ...
 See full summary »

-James Sveck is a lonely young adult in the summer before he goes off to college at Brown University.
-Apart from hanging with his grandmother James prefers solitude.
-The story is told in the first person narration which helps give an intimate inside view of James as he works through his life at the therapy sessions which his parents insist he goes to.
-We learn about James's past and present through the stories he tells and his recounting of previous therapy sessions.Written by
+James Sveck is a lonely youth in the summer before he goes off to college at Brown University.
+Apart from hanging with his grandmother, James prefers solitude.
+The story is told in first person narration, which helps give an intimate inside view of James as he works through his life at the therapy sessions which his parents insist he goes to.
+We learn about James's past and present through the stories he tells.Written by

 5 of 15 people found this review helpful.

 Was this review helpful to you?